vercel/next.js/docs/basic-features/data-fetching/getStaticProps.md

 ### Only runs at build time

-Because `getStaticProps` runs at build time, it does **not** receive data that’s only available during request time, such as query parameters or `HTTP` headers as it generates static `HTML`.
+Because `getStaticProps` runs at build time, it does **not** receive data that’s only available during request time, such as query parameters or `HTTP` headers, as it generates static `HTML`.

 ### Write server-side code directly

 Note that `getStaticProps` runs only on the server-side.
 It will never be run on the client-side.
 It won’t even be included in the `JS` bundle for the browser.
 That means you can write code such as direct database queries without them being sent to browsers.

-Because `getStaticProps` runs at build time, it does **not** receive data that’s only available during request time, such as query parameters or HTTP headers as it generates static HTML.

 ### Write server-side code directly